Rebmiami/Territect/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.
 If the bug produces an error message, [e.g. scripts/downloaded/scriptName.lua:123: something went wrong] please provide the full message, including the script name and line number.
+A screenshot of the message is enough.

 **To Reproduce**
 Steps to reproduce the behavior: